 - You must use a feeding tube to eat.

 - You no longer know your family or friends.

 - You are in constant or severe pain.

 How to prepare a living will:

-- Talk with your family and caregivers about your wishes.
+- Talk with your family and healthcare providers about your wishes.
 They will have questions for you.
 These questions may help you better prepare your living will.
-Your primary healthcare provider may not agree with your wishes.
-If this happens, you will need to find another caregiver to help you.
+Your healthcare provider may not agree with your wishes.
+If this happens, you will need to find another healthcare provider to help you.

 - Review your medical treatment options.
-Ask your caregivers to explain anything you do not understand.
+Ask your healthcare providers to explain anything you do not understand.

 - Write down any other end-of-life instructions you want followed.
 This includes burial or cremation, and whether you want to be at home or in a hospice when you die.

 How to make sure your wishes are known: